 Very much a collectors stone

-So far boulder opal rough comes exclusively from Australia and the Queensland fields in particular’.
-Boulder opal rough has a dark to black body tone as defined by the body tone scale for opal classification.
+So far this type of opal comes exclusively from Australia and the Queensland fields in particular’.
+It has a dark to black body tone as defined by the body tone scale for opal classification.
+Actually this is another form of black opal because of its dark opaque appearance

 Boulder opal comes in brown hard ironstone